Andreadatalu/mkt-performance-channel/README.md

 Four sections make up the project as a whole.
 In this order, the sections are divided:

-  - **Datasets (Cleanning)**: The process to clean the datasets, create new cvs files and connect our MySQL database is carried out.
+  - **Datasets (Cleaning)**: The process to clean the datasets, create new cvs files and connect our MySQL database is carried out.

   - **Exploratory (EDA)**: I thoroughly examined all of the datasets and came up with some insightful findings.
 Among additional factors, I discovered purchasing trends.
 Plots are used in this investigation to identify patterns.
 Identifying the factors that will affect the selection of the best channel was critical at this time.